Crec0/hawksbill/README.md

-# Mindbot
+# HawksBill

 ## Overview

-Mindtech Technical Server's custom bot that provides a moderation, administration, rcon, chatlink, and many more features.
+A discord bot that provides a moderation, administration, rcon, chatlink, and many more features.

 For all the features, please refer to [Features](Features.md).